 Where Did Solfege Come From?

-This naming system was invented nearly one thousand years ago, by an Italian monk named Guido d’Arezzo..
-He developed a six-note ascending scale based on the first pitch of each phrase in the Latin hymn “Ut Queant Laxis”, which went like this:
+Nearly one thousand years before we ended up with our do re mi fa sol la ti, an Italian monk named Guido d’Arezzo invented a naming system for a group of notes.
+He developed a six-note ascending scale based on the first pitch of each phrase in a Latin hymn called “Ut Queant Laxis”, which went like this:

 Anything look familiar?